juliokscesar/trabfinal-ed/README.md

 => [-w]: wait for user input before advancing to next sections.
 => [-s steps]: predict next 'steps' instead of what's in the configuration file.
 => [-p]: print details from loaded data.
 Useful for making sure the program has loaded things correctly.
+=> [-o order]: use 'order' for the system, instead of what's set in the configuration file.

 !!
 All file paths must be relative to the program's executable file.
 !!
 You can change the default data file path in the config file.
 If no '-c config_file' is provided, it uses 'config.ini' as default.
 ```